offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

     return a + b;
 }

-// template specialization for bool: bit-wise or template<>
+// template specialization for bool: bitwise or template<>
 bool sum<bool>(bool a, bool b) {
     return a | b;